milestonesys/mipsdk-samples-component/DownloadManagerClient/README.md

 # Download Manager Client

-The DownloadManagerClient is a sample of how you can add and remove your installers or other files to the download page.
+The Download Manager Client shows how you can add and remove installers or other files such as tools and plug-ins to the download page.

-The code in this sample is expected to be used inside your own tool without the UI, so the end user can simply run your tool and have your plug-in placed on the download page without any questions or dialogs.
+The sample references 3 SSCM dlls (`SSCM.dll`, `SSCM.Interface.dll` and `SSCM.Interface.Retriever.dll`)
+from a default XProtect Download Manager path (`C:\Program Files\Milestone\XProtect Download Manager`).
+If your installation path is different or if you build the sample on a machine with no XProtect Download Manager installed, you need to manually update those references to point to correct files.

-Before building the sample, you need to update the 3 SSCM dll references (`SSCM.dll`, `SSCM.Interface.dll` and `SSCM.Interface.Retriever.dll`) to point to the files located in the XProtect Download Manager installation folder (typically
+Before you run the application, you need to copy the `.exe` output file to the XProtect Download Manager installation folder and run it from there.
-`C:\Program Files\Milestone\XProtect Download Manager\`).

-Before running the sample (or your own tool/application), copy the build application (include readme.txt) to the 'XProtect Download Manager' installation folder.
-You need to copy the program files for the application to work properly.
-You will not get an error if the application is started in other folders, but you can\'t add or remove plugin from the download page.
+You will not be able to add or remove items from the download page if you run your application from another location.

 Run the sample as Administrator.
-The following dialog is displayed if you just run the sample:
+The following dialog is displayed:

 ![](DownloadManagerClient1.png)